ryanmcgrath/cacao/CONTRIBUTING.md

 describing your problem (or a very similar one) there, please open a new issue with the following details:

-- Which versions of Rust and cacao (and macOS/iOS build/device) are you using?
+- Which versions of Rust and Cacao (and macOS/iOS build/device) are you using?
 - Which feature flags are you using?
 - What are you trying to accomplish?
 - What is the full error you are seeing?